James Tarjan

-Biography
+Early life and education

-James Tarjan's father, George Tarjan (1912-1991), raised in Hungary, was a child psychiatrist.
+James Tarjan was born in Pomona, California in 1952.
+His father, George Tarjan, raised in Hungary, was a child psychiatrist.
 James Tarjan's older brother Robert became a computer scientist and mathematician.

+Tarjan earned his undergraduate degree from the University of California, Berkeley, and later received his MLS from UCLA.

+Chess career

-James Tarjan was 17 when he was selected to the American team for the 1969 World Students' Olympiad, at Dresden.
+Tarjan began his chess career at 14 by winning the California Junior Chess Championship in 1966.
+He was 17 when he was selected to join the American team for the 1969 World Students' Olympiad, at Dresden.
 He was a member of the winning American side at Haifa 1970, and was selected again at Graz 1972.

 He finished second at an invitational junior tournament at Norwich 1972, with 12/15, behind Hungarian Gyula Sax.
+He won the American Open in Santa Monica in 1973, and was co-winner of the same tournament in 1982.

-He earned his International Master title in 1974, followed by the Grandmaster title in 1976.
+Tarjan earned his International Master title in 1974, followed by the Grandmaster title in 1976.
 He played for the American team at five straight chess Olympiads.
 He began at Nice 1974, then played at Haifa 1976, Buenos Aires 1978, Valletta 1980, and Lucerne 1982.
+He won the Olympiad gold medal for best individual results in both 1974 and 1978.

 His best results in international tournaments include first at Subotica 1975, first at Vancouver 1976, and first equal at Vršac 1983, along with Predrag Nikolić and Georgy Agzamov.
 Other good finishes included tied for third at Chicago 1973 with 7/11;

 tied for fifth at Venice 1974 with 7.5/13; and an excellent tied second at Bogotá 1979, with 10.5/14, behind only Alexander Beliavsky.